Carbon Burden

 Revision Date

-We quantify the U.S. corporate sector's future carbon damages by computing its “carbon burden”—the present value of social costs of its future carbon emissions.
-Our baseline estimate of the carbon burden is 131% of total corporate equity value.
-Even with indirect emissions excluded, 13% of firms have carbon burdens exceeding their market capitalizations.
-The 30 largest emitters account for all the decarbonization of U.S. corporations predicted by 2050.
-Predicted emission reductions, and even firms' targets, fall short of the Paris Agreement.
-Carbon burden is priced: firms with higher burdens have higher costs of capital, even controlling for past emissions.
+We compute the U.S. corporate sector’s “carbon burden”—the present value of social costs of future carbon emissions.
+Our baseline estimate is 131% of total corporate equity value.
+Meeting the Paris Agreement goals would reduce the burden by roughly one-fourth, but emissions forecasts and firms’ own targets fall short of that reduction.
+13% of firms have carbon burdens exceeding their market capitalizations, even with indirect emissions excluded.
+Firms with higher carbon burdens have higher costs of capital, even after controlling for past emissions.
+Only a small fraction of the burden is priced through that channel, however.

 -